PROFILE

 20 others are business leaders whose political

-affiliations are unknown.
+affiliations are not clear.
 According to the

 constitution, the speaker of parliament stands

-parliament is historically a weak body with
+however, is historically a weak body with little

-little real influence.
-The new Speaker is Oktay
+real influence.
+The current Speaker is Oktay

 Principal Government Officials